Capitol Hill tensions flare over Kavanaugh, as protesters confront lawmakers

 The supercharged environment on Capitol Hill led Senate Majority Leader Mitch McConnell, R-Ky., on Wednesday to decry the harassment of senators during a speech on the Senate floor.

 “One of our colleagues and his family were effectively run out of a restaurant in recent days,” McConnell said.
-“Another reported having protestors physically block his car door.
+“Another reported having protesters physically block his car door.
 And some have seen organized far-left protesters camp out at their homes.”

 An increased police presence was visible Wednesday, as officers were seen protecting Republican senators who were coming and going from their offices.
-Maine Sen. Susan Collins, a crucial undecided vote on Kavanaugh’s nomination, was seen being escorted to votes by a Capitol Police detail.
+Maine Sen. Susan Collins, a crucial undecided vote on Kavanaugh’s nomination, was seen being escorted to votes by a Capitol Police detail as protesters and journalists rushed the lawmaker.

+Hundreds of protesters have gathered in the Russell Rotunda basement to confront senators.
+Protesters have also approached Republican senators at other locations – like on Monday, when video surfaced of demonstrators badgering McConnell at Ronald Reagan National Airport.

 That comes days after left-wing protesters, upset over Arizona Republican Sen. Jeff Flake’s decision to support Kavanaugh, confronted the sullen-looking lawmaker as he tried to get into an elevator last week.
 Hours later, Flake called for a new, limited FBI investigation, effectively delaying plans to vote on Kavanaugh’s nomination.